rajgandhi1/threecrate/README.md

 ## Community

-If you are interested in ThreeCrate, please consider joining the community.
+If you are interested in 3DCrate, please consider joining the community.
 We'd love to have you!

 * **Issues**: Report bugs and request features on GitHub
 * **Discussions**: Share your projects and ask questions
-* **Examples**: Check out community projects using ThreeCrate
+* **Examples**: Check out community projects using 3DCrate

 ## Get Involved